-DriscoPlex[®] PE 4710 polyethylene pipe can be applied over a wide temperature range, and perform well from -40°F to 140°F for pressure service, or to up to 180°F for gravity flow (non-pressure) or short term service.
+DriscoPlex® PE4710 polyethylene pipe can be applied over a wide temperature range and perform well from -40°F to 140°F for pressure service, or to up to 180°F for gravity flow (non-pressure) or short-term service.
 Gravity flow or non-pressure service above 180°F is not recommended.
-Pressure service above 140°F is not recommended.
-Pressure service above 140°F is not recommended.
-Pressure ratings are reduced at elevated temperatures (73.4°F and above).
+Where pressure service above 140°F is expected, PlatinumStripe® 1800 Series PE-RT should be considered.
+Pressure ratings for PE4710 are reduced at elevated temperatures (greater than 80°F).
 See Table 5.